shiwang0211/future_food_challenge/README.md

 ## Tokenization:
 standard spacy library is used to
-- 1) remove stop words, punctuations, numbers, space and other non-alpha characters.
+- remove stop words, punctuations, numbers, space and other non-alpha characters.
-- 2) perform lemmatization on each individual word.
+- perform lemmatization on each individual word.

 ## Data Preprocessing:
 - Standard collections.
 Counter is used to get statistical word frequency.
 - The garbage words are defined as words with count frequency less than 3 times,  or the length of word shorter than 3 (such as lo, ta, etc.) .
 These garbage words are removed from text.
 - **Binary classification model** (to determine whether a news is food-safety related or not): standard logistic regression from scikit learn with manually generated features including:

-## Tweet-related Featue=res
+## Tweet-related Featue
 *   Hashtags: (relevant news are more likely to have hashtags like #Recall, #SmartNews, etc.)
 *   Mentions: (relevant news are more likely to have mentions like @googlenews)
 *   UserNames: (a tweet with username including ‘News’ is more likely to be relevant news)